Skip to content

 Need help fast?

-• For free tax preparation, use the VITA/TCE page or call 800-906-9887.
+• For in-person help, use the IRS VITA/TCE tool or call 800-906-9887.

 Where to start

-If you worked in 2025
+If you worked

 If you have children

-If you owe West Virginia tax
+If you owe tax

 Quick reference

-Child Tax Credit Credit for qualifying children under age 17.
-Schedule 8812 For 2025 returns, the IRS lists up to $2,200 per qualifying child and up to $1,700 ACTC.
+Child Tax Credit Credit for a qualifying child under age 17.
+Use Schedule 8812 with your federal return.
+For 2025, the IRS lists up to $2,200 per qualifying child and up to $1,700 ACTC.

-Federal EITC for West Virginia single mothers
+Federal EITC for West Virginia parents

 0 $19,104 $26,214 $649